huhu/cpp-search-extension/docs/content/_index.md

 # Miscellaneous

-## Multi-language search
+## Multi-locale language search

-You can configure you prefer language for cppreference docs search in the popup page.
+You can configure you prefer locale language for cppreference docs search in the popup page.

 ## Page down/up easily